Rock Steady

 Moment #4

-Emotional instability in the room
+Emotional destabilization in the room

 Someone becomes emotionally charged, intentionally or unintentionally dominating the space.